From Unit Plan: Come Explore Your Neighborhood

 by Marjorie Fields and Deborah Hillstead

 This teacher resource book has easy how-tos, quick tips, and reproducible fill-in forms to inspire kids to use their play in order to learn.

 Classroom Tip: After we have visited one of the many places in our neighborhood, we come back and create a dramatic play center using the children's ideas and those in this guide.

-Neighborhood and Community by Kathleen M. Hollenbeck
+by Kathleen M. Hollenbeck

 This teacher resource book has ready to go activities, literature links, and hands-on reproducible activities.